About Word Cosmology

 the story of the discoverer and the discovery

 Fortunately, I wasn’t taught racism.
-Even as the 1960s swirled with “I’m Black and I’m proud” messaging from figures like James Brown, I remained largely unaware that racism existed.
-This cultural innocence created a unique vantage point, I could see systems without being fully captured by their narratives.
+Even as the 1960s swirled with identity messaging, I remained largely unaware that the world had already decided what I was supposed to be.
+That innocence became another way of seeing systems without being fully captured by their narratives.

 At 19, while studying to become a nurse, my hands went numb.
 Not for a day or a week, but 24/7 for over four months.
 The only reality I knew was that something was physically wrong with me.
 Yet something in me knew medicine couldn’t fix this.